Whitney Gay:

 Matchup

-Whitney Gay and several Mountain View coaches had high hopes coming into the 2011-12 school year.
+Whitney Gay and several Mountain View coaches had

-“She was our athlete,” said Connie Skogrand.
+one.
+They marveled at her leaping ability, which few could match.“She was our athlete,” said Connie Skogrand.
 “She was one of the reasons we had such high hopes going into the season.”

 The year started with volleyball.
 Gay admitted volleyball is her passion.
 She started playing when she was about 10 years old.
 She was also a welcomed addition to every sport she played because of her attitude.